Hisyeo/Hisyeo.github.io/docs/words/t/tüu.md

 ---
-id: tüwu
+id: tüu
-slug: tüwu
+slug: tüu
-title: tüwu
+title: tüu
 hoverText: to do (an action) § Verb
 ---